Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 6

-You should now see the three files you will be using for these Chapter 4 exercises (green arrow).
+You should now see the two files you will be using for these Chapter 4 exercises (green arrow).
 It is very important to remember that as you work on these files, that you then save them right back here (more about this later).

 Step 7